 Leda Black is the outlier in the exhibition, not only for her displayed medium (photography) but also her embrace of color.
 Her series Celestial Bodies features 26 individual images* of ethereal forms that mix living matter (such as vegetation) with possibly inorganic elements to create entirely new sculptural species.
 Linking the disparate images are their inclusion of circular forms and lush coloration against deep black backgrounds.
 The dark background not only heightens the color, it takes away all sense of scale: we could be viewing microscopic lifeforms or stars through a telescope.
 Her title hints towards the latter, but these organisms could also form the building blocks of life.

 In the end Material-Object-Form, demonstrates that the usage of found objects within an artwork is limited only by the artist’s imagination.
 It is interesting to note how the art created with found objects in some ways coincides with artistic idioms and movements often associated with two-dimensional works, including traditional still life, portraiture and abstraction.
 That said, these works are far from being derivative.
 Rather, they seek to reinvigorate sculpture as a medium, suggesting lowly objects can be on par with paint in their ability to visualize the myriad of human emotion.

 Material-Object-Form is on view through August 12, 2017 at the Brentwood Arts Exchange in Brentwood, MD.
 For more information, visit their website here.

 Banner Image: Leda Black, Celestial Bodies (detail), Digital original ink jet prints

-*an earlier addition of this article misstated the number of prints in Leda Black’s Celestial Bodies series and has been updated.
+*Zofie King changed her surname in the fall of 2017.
+Also, an earlier edition of this article misstated the number of prints in Leda Black’s Celestial Bodies series.
+The article has been updated with this new information.